billygr/rpiweather/README.md

 # Raspberry Pi Weather Station

-Gets data from a 433 MHz Temperature/Humidity Sensor and uploads them to data.sparkfun.com
+Gets data from a 433 MHz Temperature/Humidity Sensor and uploads them to data.sparkfun.com and io.adafruit.com

 Google Chart library creates the graphs